openenergysolutions/openfmb.docs/docs/adapter/native-plugins/nats.md

 # NATS

-[NATS](https://nats.io/) is a lightweight messaging protocol that can used can be used to publish/suscribe OpenFMB profiles to/from a NATS server.
+[NATS](https://nats.io/)is a lightweight messaging protocol used to publish/subscribe OpenFMB profiles to/from a NATS server.

-NATS uses the a topic hierarchy delimited by periods.
-Within the context of OpenFMB, the topic name takes the follwing form:
+NATS uses a topic hierarchy delimited by periods.
+Within the context of OpenFMB, the topic name takes the following form:

 `openfmb.<module name>.<profile name>.<subject name>`